History of the Balkans: 2000 to present

 Greece has been a member of the European Union since 1981.
 Greece is also an official member of the Eurozone, and the Western European Union.
 Slovenia and Cyprus have been EU members since 2004, and Bulgaria and Romania joined the EU in 2007.
 Croatia joined the EU in 2013.
 North Macedonia also received candidate status in 2005 under its then provisional name Former Yugoslav Republic of Macedonia, while the other Balkan countries have expressed a desire to join the EU but at some date in the future.

 Greece has been a member of NATO since 1952.
 In 2004 Bulgaria, Romania and Slovenia became members of NATO.
 Croatia and Albania joined NATO in 2009.

 In 2006, Montenegro declared independence from the state of Serbia and Montenegro.

-On October 17, 2007 Croatia became a non-permanent member of the United Nations Security Council for the 2008–2009 term, while Bosnia and Herzegovina became a non-permanent member for the 2010–2011 period.
+On 17 October 2007 Croatia became a non-permanent member of the United Nations Security Council for the 2008–2009 term, while Bosnia and Herzegovina became a non-permanent member for the 2010–2011 period.

-Kosovo unliterally declared its independence from Serbia on February 17, 2008.
+Kosovo unilaterally declared its independence from Serbia on 17 February 2008.
 To this day, it is partially recognized country.

 Since the 2008 economic crisis, the former Yugoslav countries began to cooperate on levels that were similar to those in Yugoslavia.

+The 2021 Balkan non-papers are published, The first non-paper called for the "peaceful dissolution" of Bosnia and Herzegovina with the annexation of Republika Srpska and great parts of Herzegovina and Central Bosnia into a Greater Serbia and Greater Croatia, leaving a small Bosniak state in what is central and western Bosnia.